Kites in the Classroom – Creative Teaching Aids

 But did you know that 90% of early elementary school children have never flown a kite?

 Here at Kites in the Classroom, we’re bringing back the joy of kite flying.
 For over 20 years, we’ve been contributing to the success and happiness of children around North America.
-Our kite kits are creative teaching aids that have been purchased by over 9,000 schools and flown by over half a million children.
+Our kite kits are creative teaching aids that have been purchased by over 9,000 schools and flown by over 850,000 children.
 Want to hear what teachers, students and parents are saying about our kite kits?

 Check out our testimonials: